JosephYostos/Compliance-workshop/02-build-demo/assignment.md

 Creating MultiTool container for testing
 ==============

-The Network-MultiTool pod will be used in two namespaces to test the created network policies.
+The Network-MultiTool pod will be used in two namespaces to test the created security policies.

 First, deploy the MultiTool into the default namespace: